Ingestre railway station

-Ingestre and Weston railway station was a former British railway station in the village of Weston in Staffordshire.
+Ingestre and Weston railway station served the village of Weston, in Staffordshire, England, between 1870 and 1939.

+History

-It was opened by the Stafford and Uttoxeter Railway in 1867.
-Originally called Weston it was later renamed Ingestre and Weston in deference to nearby Ingestre Hall the home of the Earl of Shrewsbury.
-It was renamed Ingestre for Weston in 1870 to avoid confusion with nearby Weston and Ingestre railway station on the North Staffordshire Railway.
+The station was opened by the Stafford and Uttoxeter Railway in 1867.
+Originally called Weston, it was later renamed Ingestre and Weston in deference to nearby Ingestre Hall, the home of the Earl of Shrewsbury.
+It was renamed again in 1870 to Ingestre for Weston to avoid confusion with nearby Weston and Ingestre railway station on the North Staffordshire Railway.

-The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into LNER ownership with Railway Grouping in 1923.
+The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into London and North Eastern Railway ownership on Railway Grouping in 1923.

-Proceeding north west the line passed over the North Staffordshire Railway's main line from Stone to Colwich, the line climbed slightly towards Chartley and Stowe.
+Proceeding north-west, the line passed over the North Staffordshire Railway's main line from Stone to Colwich; it then climbed slightly towards Chartley and Stowe.